 Receiving Care at MAIA Midwifery

 We value the midwife-client relationship.
-Prenatal care at MAIA is provided with this in mind.
-You will establish care with the midwife of your choice, Kristin or Juniper, and that midwife will follow you throughout your pregnancy and provide most of your prenatal visits.
-This means that you will receive the highest level of personalized attention throughout your pregnancy.
-Kristin and Juniper attend births together and provide coverage for each other when out of town.
-Continuity of care is provided throughout preconception, pregnancy, labor and birth, and the first 6 weeks postpartum.
+Care with a solo practice midwife means that you will receive the highest level of personalized attention throughout preconception, pregnancy, labor and birth, and the first 6 weeks postpartum.
 The midwifery model of care includes longer appointments so you can get your questions answered, and individualized care tailored to your unique needs.

 Home Birth, Birth Center or Hospital Birth

-Kristin and Juniper attend births at home throughout the Greater Seattle-Tacoma Area, and they attend birth center deliveries at Seattle’s Center for Birth in Eastlake and Seattle Home Maternity in Columbia City.
+Kristin attends births at home throughout the Greater Seattle-Tacoma Area and birth center deliveries at Seattle’s Center for Birth in Eastlake and Seattle Home Maternity in Columbia City.

 Availability and Backup During Labor

 As your due date approaches, Kristin is on-call for you 24 hours a day and is committed to attending your birth.
 Our client volume is kept at a manageable level so that the chance of two births happening at the same time is very low.
 If there is ever a need to call on a back up midwife, rest assured that Kristin has relationships with many midwives throughout the Seattle community, and you will never be without care.